josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🧿_The_Observed_Body/README.md

 ---

 ## 🌌 Constellations
-🫀 🕸️ 🎯 🧠 🚪 — embodied information experience; attention and cognitive load; accessibility; salience; the path from availability to encounter.
+🫀 🧿 👁️ 🪞 🚪 — embodied observation; observer effects; self-presentation; chilling and enabling effects; the experienced action space.

 ## ✨ Stardust
-embodiment, information ecology, information environments, embodied cognition, attention, cognitive load, salience, accessibility, perception, information experience
+embodiment, surveillance, observability, observer effects, self presentation, chilling effects, social evaluation, behavioural inhibition, monitoring, embodied experience

 ---

 ## 🏮 Footer

-*🫀🕸️ Information Is Experienced* is a living node of the **Polaris Protocol**.
+*🫀🧿 The Observed Body* is a living node of the **Polaris Protocol**.
-It defines the interface between embodiment and information environments: the point at which availability, discoverability, prominence, repetition, context, and other informational conditions become perception, attention, affect, memory, cognitive load, and lived experience.
-Its role is to preserve the distinction between information existing in an environment and information actually becoming part of an organism's experience.
+It defines the interface between embodiment and observability: the point at which actual, perceived, or anticipated observation becomes part of bodily experience, attention, affect, self-presentation, behaviour, or the experienced action space.
+Its role is to preserve the distinction between external observation conditions and embodied responses, preventing either from being used as automatic proof of the other.

 > 📡 Cross-references:
 >
 > - [🪿 Embodied Information Ecology](../README.md) — *parent framework, routing rules, and the distinction between foundational domains, pairwise interfaces, and whole-ecology effects*
 > - [🫀 Embodiment](../🫀_Embodiment/) — *parent domain for perception, physiology, affect, attention, learning, and material human constraints*
-> - [🕸️ Information Environments](../🕸️_Information_Environments/) — *parent domain for informational structure, circulation, availability, discoverability, provenance, and context*
+> - [🧿 Surveillance And Observability](../🧿_Surveillance_And_Observability/) — *parent domain for visibility, legibility, monitoring, recording, observer position, and evidential distinctions around observation*
+> - [🫀🕸️ Information Is Experienced](../🫀🕸️_Information_Is_Experienced/) — *where informational conditions become embodied perception, attention, affect, memory, and cognitive load*
 > - [🫀♻️ The Body In The Loop](../🫀♻️_The_Body_In_The_Loop/) — *where embodied states and behaviour become consequential inputs into feedback processes*
-> - [♻️🕸️ The Feedback Environment](../♻️🕸️_The_Feedback_Environment/) — *where activity and output change subsequent informational conditions*
-> - [🫀🧿 The Observed Body](../🫀🧿_The_Observed_Body/) — *where actual or anticipated observation becomes embodied experience or behavioural change*
 > - [🕸️🧿 The Observed Information Space](../🕸️🧿_The_Observed_Information_Space/) — *where communications, networks, metadata, and informational structure become objects of observation*
+> - [♻️🧿 Observation Becomes Intervention](../♻️🧿_Observation_Becomes_Intervention/) — *where observation becomes input into classification, regulation, intervention, or adaptation*
 > - [🐣 The Whole Ecology](../🐣_The_Whole_Ecology/) — *where several interfaces interact recursively and produce emergent system behaviour*
 >
 > 🏮 Return To: